Tuesday, May 5, 2020

 This extraordinary coincidence took Charlie and me both by surprise.
 We were both amazed that I happened upon a real photo postcard of his mother dancing the hula as a child entertainer and chanced to share it with him.

 In the years since the Grand Canyon trip, Charlie has become one of the regulars in our casual group of river runners, joining us at least once a year for canoe or kayak trips on the Green River in Utah or the Lower Canyons of the Rio Grande.
-He tends to be quiet and reserved, but if prompted, he is willing to share his views and personal history.
-Charlie graduated from the Air Force Academy in the 1960s, flew light aircraft as a Forward Air Controller during the Vietnam War, and later worked in the field of information technology.
+He tends to be quiet and reserved, but if prompted, he will share his views and personal history.
+Charlie graduated from the Air Force Academy in the 1960s, flew light aircraft as a Forward Air Controller during the Vietnam War, and later worked in information technology.
 Now that he is retired, he and his wife travel frequently and spend a portion of each year with his family in Hawaii.

 Charlie’s father, Bill, was a Texan who met and married a young Hawaiian woman just before WWII.
 (Yes, the young lady in the photo had grown up.)
 After the war, Bill settled into life with his wife’s large extended Hawaiian family.